 An opportunity to listen to women faculty on campus share their research interests, achievements, and to create much-needed conversation about faculty interests on campus.

-Please visit our schedule of featured speakers in Spring 2014 [pdf].
+Please visit our schedule of featured speakers [pdf].

 Facilitated by Dr. Amy Strage, Assistant Vice President for Faculty Development and Director, Center for Faculty Development and Professor, Department of Child and Adolescent Development

 Like snowflakes, no students are exactly alike – they differ enormously in how they learn best, how they respond to constructive feedback about their performance, how and why they do or don't make use of their instructors and other resources to help them in their classes.
 This series consists of monthly discussions where panelists/speakers with expertise with respect to a particular segment of our student populations can help faculty (and staff) better understand issues and needs that pertain to that segment of our student body as well as campus resources available to them.
 Come explore some ways to figure out what might work best in your classes.